-C. Disclosure of Application
+C. Disclosure of application

-Information provided in the Application will become public record available for review by the public pursuant to the California Public Records Act (Gov. Code §6250, et seq. https://leginfo.legislature.ca.gov/faces/codes\displayText.xhtml?division=7.&chapter=3.
-5.&lawCode=GOV&title=1.&article=1.).
+Information provided in the application will become public record available for review by the public pursuant to the California Public Records Act (California Government Code §6250 et. seq).
 As such, the Department may disclose any materials provided by the Applicant to any person making a request under this Act.
-The Department cautions Applicants to use discretion in providing information not specifically requested, including, but not limited to, bank account numbers, personal phone numbers, home addresses, or other personally identifying information.
+The Department cautions Applicants to use discretion in providing information not specifically requested, including, but not limited to, bank account numbers, personal phone numbers, home addresses, or other personally identify information.
 By providing this information to the Department, the Applicant is waiving any claims of confidentiality, and consents to the Department's disclosure of the Applicant's material upon receipt of a Public Records Act request.